yuiseki/yuiseki/README.md

 ## My ambition

-- I want to maximize my ability to have the desired impact on humanity.
+- I want to maximize my possibilities to have the desired impact on humanity.
-- I want to empowering the possibilities of humanity through the development of software that has universal value.
+- Empowering the possibilities of humanity through the development of software that has universal value.

 ## Interest